-- Maintain partnership in ag-tourism and encourage the continuing participation of Hawaii's culinary chefs as liaisons between the agricultural and tourism industries via our website, media initiatives and ag-related special events including festivals, fairs, trade shows and conferences. - 2.
-Support development of a statewide ag-tourism association which will develop standards and legal framework for business operations.
+- 1. Maintain partnership in ag-tourism and encourage the continuing participation of Hawaii's culinary chefs as liaisons between the agricultural and tourism industries via our website, media initiatives and ag-related special events including festivals, fairs, trade shows and conferences. - Support growth of the statewide ag-tourism association (HATA) which continues to develop standards and legal framework for business operations.
 Topics for clarification will include zoning, public safety, signage, and ADA access.